ethereum/portal-website/pages/concepts/execution-clients.md

 disk usage by a synced execution client.

 A Portal client that is part of the history network would allocate a fixed amount of storage they wish to offer the network.
-As a participant of this network they can then access any of the historical block data on demand by simply looking up which nodes in the network should be storing the block data and requesting it from them.
+As a participant, they can access any of the historical block data on demand by looking up which nodes in the network should be storing the desired block data and requesting it from them.
 The only cost to the client or user is network latency in the time it takes to retrieve the block data.